-- 3.10.1 Membership: The committee has 11 members who are elected councillors who are appointed at the Annual Meeting of Full Council.
-Only non-Executive Members are eligible.
-The Chair and Vice Chair of the Committee are appointed by Annual Council each year.
-Should a Chair and/or Vice Chair relinquish their position during the civic year the Chair/Vice Chair will be elected at the first meeting after they relinquish the position.
+3.10.1 Membership: The committee has 11 members who are elected councillors who are appointed at the Annual Meeting of Full Council.
+Only non-Executive

+Members are eligible.
 The committee is politically balanced.
 The Chair or the Vice-Chair of the Committee will, if in attendance at a sub-committee (comprising up to 3 members of the Committee) dealing with licensing applications and / or appeals, chair the sub-committee; otherwise the sub-committee will appoint a chair for the meeting.
-Up to three substitute members may be appointed by each political group (see paragraph 3.13 for requirements). - 3.10.2 Areas of Work: Within its specific terms of reference below, the committee may appoint sub-committees to deal with its business and wherever possible these will be politically representative, the chair of such being appointed by the sub-committee. - 3.10.3 The committee's responsibilities comprise: - (a) All statutory licensing functions of the Council; - (b) To hear and determine on behalf of the Council (via its sub-committee), any application or appeal within the committee's terms of reference; and - (b) To consider and recommend to Council on all matters concerning licensing policy and procedure. - 3.10.4 In undertaking its work: - (a) The proceedings of the committee and any sub-committee shall be conducted with regards to its relevant statutory licensing functions in accordance with the applicable legislation; and - (b) There is no automatic right for a Teignbridge Councillor to address subcommittee hearings.
+Up to three substitute members may be appointed by each political group (see paragraph 3.13 for requirements).

+- 3.10.2 Areas of Work: Within its specific terms of reference below, the committee may appoint sub-committees to deal with its business and wherever possible these will be politically representative, the chair of such being appointed by the sub-committee. - 3.10.3 The committee's responsibilities comprise: - (a) All statutory licensing functions of the Council; - (b) To hear and determine on behalf of the Council (via its sub-committee), any application or appeal within the committee's terms of reference; and - (b) To consider and recommend to Council on all matters concerning licensing policy and procedure. - 3.10.4 In undertaking its work: - (a) The proceedings of the committee and any sub-committee shall be conducted with regards to its relevant statutory licensing functions in accordance with the applicable legislation; and - (b) There is no automatic right for a Teignbridge Councillor to address subcommittee hearings.
 Councillors wishing to do so must follow the due process for making relevant representations set out in relevant legislation (e.g. Licensing Act 2003).